Wet Compression Test

 A hole in the piston: A hole in a piston will result in no compression in that cylinder.
 Remove the oil cap or PCV valve from its grommet.
 Blowby caused by this hole can be seen seeping through these openings.

 Carbon buildup: Carbon buildup on the top of a piston increases compression readings.
-It can be seen with a probe inserted into the cylinder.
+View the buildup with a probe inserted into the cylinder.

 A faulty head gasket: A faulty or blown head gasket will leak compression between two adjacent cylinders.
 When the other cylinders are within specifications, and two adjacent cylinders on the same bank are low, suspect a faulty head gasket.